aaronsherwood/artintel/get_started.md

-# Class Workflow
+# Getting Started / Class Workflow

 ## Github setup and general use

 - Signup for github account if you don't have one!
 - Fork this repo
-- Make a folder for our class on your computer
-- Clone both the repo and the wiki inside that folder on your computer
+- Clone the forked repo on your computer
 - Add a branch for your personal work
   - `git checkout -b` _your_branch_name_ (-b means add a new branch)
 - Add the upstream location: